- Quick, stirring turbo V6 engine

 And when the Stinger finally allowed me to keep the engine on the boil, it became a true backroad delight – this surely justifies a big gearbox rethink when the Kia pulls in for a mid-life update.
 At present, you have to wring the car’s neck to make the planets align; better gearbox tuning and a proper manual mode would allow you to access the Kia’s best handling characteristics in more subtle ways.

 Catch the V6 in the right gear and the Stinger lives up to all the best traditions of big, capable rear-drive sedans, happily engaging in safe and predictable throttle steer to tighten lines through corners.
-Press on with the loud pedal exiting tighter bends and the Stinger will throw a big grin on your face by chucking by gently chucking the back out, flattering the driver no end with little ESC intervention, provided you’re quick with counter-steering to control lateral movement.
+Press on with the loud pedal exiting tighter bends and the Stinger will throw a big grin on your face by gently chucking the back out, flattering the driver no end with little ESC intervention, provided you’re quick with counter-steering to control lateral movement.

 When the gearbox cooperates, the Stinger’s handling is brilliant.